pytest-dev/pytest/doc/en/parametrize.rst

 .. note::

-    Parameter values are passed as-is to tests (no copy whatsoever), so if you mutate them, the mutations will be reflected in subsequent test case calls.
+    Parameter values are passed as-is to tests (no copy whatsoever).
+    For example, if you pass a list or a dict as a parameter value, and mutate it, the mutations will be reflected in subsequent test case calls.

 .. note::